Learn More

 current events

 The term was first popularized by Ayatollah Ruhollah Khomeini following the 1979 Iranian Revolution.
 For Khomeini, the phrase was a powerful way to frame the United States not just as a political adversary, but as a corrupting, imperialist force that spread anti-Islamic values and exploited other nations.
-It was a deeply symbolic insult, casting the U.S. as the ultimate tempter and source of evil in the world, in contrast to the "Little Satan," a label he applied to Israel.
+It was a deeply symbolic insult, casting the U.S. as the ultimate tempter and source of evil in the world, in contrast (Review) to the "Little Satan," a label he applied to Israel.

 Louis Farrakhan, the long-time leader of the Nation of Islam, later adopted this potent epithet in his own speeches.
 For Farrakhan, the label resonated with his own sharp critiques of American society and foreign policy.
 He used it to condemn what he viewed as systemic racism, oppression of Black Americans, and aggressive military actions abroad.